Constitution Center (Washington, D.C.): Renovation

 Some aesthetic improvements were made as well.
 The building now features a 1 acre park in its open-to-the-sky central courtyard.
-Most of the courtyard's concrete was removed and trees, shrubs, and flowers planted to absorb rainwater.
-The park, which is now no longer accessible by the public, also includes a very large granite abstract art sculpture ("Legacy") by Richard Deutsch.
+Most of the courtyard's concrete was removed, and trees, shrubs, and flowers were planted to absorb rainwater.
+The park, which is now no longer accessible by the public, also includes a huge granite abstract art sculpture ("Legacy") by Richard Deutsch.
 The sculpture is meant to reflect the original facade of the building by Edward Durrell Stone as well as the memory of David Nassif, Sr. and his son, David Nassif, Jr. The L'Enfant Plaza Metro station still has an entrance under the building on D Street SW (although this entrance closed between October 2007 and July 2008 for the building's reconstruction).
 The renovation installed artwork by internationally-known artist Stephen Knapp near this entrance, in which strong beams of light are passed through dyed glass to splay brightly colored patterns on the ceiling.
 The light sculpture, titled "Transformation", symbolizes the building's renovation and rebirth.

 The Constitution Center is registered with the Green Building Council for Gold LEED Certification.

 The renovated Constitution Center won two awards.
-The Mid-Atlantic Construction construction news Web site gave the building its "Project of the Year – Renovation/Restoration" accolade in December 2010.
+The Mid-Atlantic Construction gave the building its "Project of the Year – Renovation/Restoration" accolade in December 2010.
 On March 25, 2011, the Washington Building Congress bestowed its 2011 WBC Craftsmanship Award on J.E.
 Richards, Inc. for excellence in workmanship in installing the power generation, distribution, and switchgear at Constitution Center.

 In January 2011, Constitution Center was valued at $446 million by city tax assessors, making it the third most valuable private property in the city that year.